alyokaz/AKP2P/README.md

 ## Notes on Design

-The project was built with a purposeful <i>naive</i> design.
+The project was built with a purposeful <i>naive</i> design, eschewing any know protocols or architecture.
 This was done firstly as the impetus for the project was exploratory and, secondly, to try to avoid a "Solutions looking for problems" mindset when building the code.
 <p>
-That being said, in a post-hoc analysis, it appears the architecture that emerged was something similar to that of the Kazaa network.
+That being said, in a post-hoc analysis, it appears the protocol and architecture that emerged was something similar to that of the FastTrack protocol used by the networks such as Kazaa.
 <p>
 <img src="kazaa.png">